ibexa/documentation-user/docs/product_catalog_management/understand_products.md

 ## Products

-Products are instances of a particular product type.
+Products are instances of a particular Product Type.
-A product is an object that is based on a product type template.
+A product is an object that is based on a Product Type template.
 Products can have variants that you build around attributes.
 They can be categorized and organized into catalogs.